nicholasadamou/vs-code-setup/README.md

 - [Spell Right](https://marketplace.visualstudio.com/items?itemName=ban.spellright) - A multilingual, offline and «lightweight» spellchecker.
 - [emojisense](https://marketplace.visualstudio.com/items?itemName=bierner.emojisense) - Directly insert emojis or type emoji codes in your files.
 - [Bookmarks](https://marketplace.visualstudio.com/items?itemName=alefragnani.Bookmarks) - Mark lines in the editor and easily jump to them.
+- [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer) - This extension allows matching brackets to be identified with colours.
+The user can define which characters to match, and which colours to use.
+- [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) - A basic spell checker that works well with camelCase code.

 ## Language Specific Packages